 So get out there and enjoy yourself, but take measures to reduce the risk of damage to your skin.

-As you are thinking about easy ways to protect your skin from the sun while riding your bicycle, don’t confuse it with safety issues.
+As you are thinking about easy ways to protect your skin from the sun while riding your bicycle?
+Don’t confuse sun safety with safety issues.
 Staying safe is important and don’t forget to remind yourself and your family about being cautious.

 While protecting your face and head from the sun is important for riding, safety is also a consideration for accidents.
-Finding one that fits and blocks the sun completely from your head and hair combines the safety.
+Finding a helment that fits and blocks the sun completely from your head and hair combines safety for your skin and your body.
 It can be better for your sun protection.
 As well as a part of your safety gear.

-You see people with a cap under their helmet.?
+Do you see people with a cap under their helmets.?
+Check out helments.org for safety in biking.
 Think twice before your compromise your safety.

 The Bicycle Helmet Safety Institute, a non-profit organization for bicycle helmet safety information, warns that hats and visors may compromise the helmet’s fit and safety.
 A thin, non-slipping skull cap can work but recheck your helmet fit before getting on your bike!